Vhati/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 Changelog

+1.9.2:
+- Fixed ftl.dat parsing when 0-byte resources are present

 1.9.1:
 - Edited a comment in boilerplate mod metadata to include AE ships
 - Made the comments in boilerplace mod metadata optional